 If the hard drive becomes corrupted or the drive begins to fail, data recovery may be difficult.
 This makes having a copy of your important data on the server more important.

-Currently there are two methods for encryption.
-One is to use Microsoft BitLocker which requires Windows 7 enterprise or ultimate edition and a TPM chip.
+Computer hard drives: Currently there are two methods for encryption.
+One is to use Microsoft BitLocker which requires Windows 7 enterprise or ultimate edition and a TPM (Trusted Platform Module) chip.
 The other method is PGP which can work on non-TPM equipped computers and Mac computers.
-All Mobile devices will use PGP.
-Our ultimate goal is to have as many PCs on campus using BitLocker as possible.

 Q. What is a TPM chip?